coli-saar/am-transition-parser/README.md

     - The gold data in original COGS format (TSV files) can be found on https://github.com/najoungkim/COGS.
     - __Note:__ If you are working on the Saarland servers the TSV files can be found in `/proj/irtg/sempardata/cogs2021/data/COGS/data`.
 Different versions of the amconll files might be in `/proj/irtg/sempardata/cogs2021/retrain/input`.

 3. There are __different training sets__ (train and train_100) for COGS.
-To switch between the different training sets (and different outputs of the unsupervised parser) use the script `scripts/COGS_switch_train_set.sh -n <name of train set x>` This script creates the train.amconll, dev.amconll, and gold-dev.amconll needed to train the parser.
+To switch between the different training sets / embeddings / outputs of the unsupervised parser use the script `scripts/COGS_switch_train_set.sh -n <name of train set x>` This script creates the train.amconll, dev.amconll, and gold-dev.amconll needed to train the parser.
 If such files already exist in the folders, they are overwritten.
 It also creates a new lexicon.
 To execute the script, you have to be in the root folder of the parser.
 The script assumes the following structure:
 ```
 data/
 └── COGS